Marcel Barbeault: Murders and the investigation

 The officer's reasoning was corroborated by the discovery of a .22LR bullet near a water tap in the cemetery.
-The tap was located behind the church, making it hard to find for anybody besides those who visited regularly.
+The tap was located behind the church, making it hard to find for anyone who didn't visit regularly.
 Neveu decided to cross out the names of the letters of denunciation and the surnames engraved on the cemetery's graves.
 The list of 30 names was eventually traced back to Barbeault.
 His beloved mother had died of breast cancer in her son's arms after much agony, and she had been buried in the Nogent cemetery since 1968.

 Neveu interviewed the suspects one by one.
 While searching Barbeault's home in Montataire on 14 December 1976 he found in his cellar a sawed rifle with a silencer, a raincoat and various caps.
 Ballistic analysis revealed that the weapon was used in one of the two murders.
-The weapons used in the other homicides could not be found but the similar modus operandi left little doubt about a single killer.
+The weapons used in the other homicides could not be found, but the similar modus operandi left little doubt about a single killer.
 Due to Barbeault having already been sentenced for burglary in the past, the police reviewed all his crimes in the region and discovered that he had also stolen a rifle.
 The owner had practised shooting with the weapon in his garden, and the investigators found sockets in it, showing that they had been used for some of the murders.
-Authorities then pointed out that the days of the murders corresponded to those in which Barbeault had days off.
+Authorities then pointed out that the days of the murders corresponded to Barbeault's days off.